Glossary

 Call-off contract

 A contract between a buyer and a supplier for the provision of goods or services.
-Call-off contracts can be awarded to a supplier directly, or after a further competition (see further competition).
+Subject to the call-off award procedure, buyers can award a call-off contract to a supplier directly (without re-opening competition) or after completing a further competition.

 Call-off schedule